Cleaning products are available for bird bath care on this page.

 The enzymes will not harm wild birds when they drink the water and are actually good for the ecology.

-Resin, glazed ceramic, glass and metal baths are relatively easy to clean because of their harder surface.
+Resin, glazed ceramic, glass, and metal baths are relatively easy to clean because of their harder surface.

-The material itself is either too dense to allow for anything to be absorbed, or the finish, as in the case of glazed ceramic, prevents substances from penetrating into the material.
+The material itself is too dense to allow for anything to be absorbed, or the finish, as in the case of glazed ceramic, prevents substances from penetrating into the material.

-But cement and some resins may absorb stains and make it difficult to keep the water safe for birds to consume.
+But cement bird baths and those made of certain resins may absorb stains and make it difficult to keep them clean.
+That is where natural enzyme cleaners are very helpful.

 Like bird feeders, once a person decides to take up the activity, keeping things clean is a must!

 The reasons are obvious and simple.
 Water baths are regularly contaminated with bird droppings, feathers, algae, dust, and dirt.